zhubiii/SDC-RL/README.md

 # SDC-RL
 Testing Reinforcement Learning for Self-Driving Cars in Urban Environments using Pygame

+Using RL to estimate the distribution of adverse agents in complex driving scenarios

+## Usage
 Used Deep-Q network model to train our agent.
 See [Creating Maps](#creating-maps) to learn how to make custom maps.

-## Usage
 - Download the file to a jupyter notebook environment.
 The VScode extension worked well for me
 - On launch a window showing the detected lines as well as a window for detected waypoints will show up
 - WASD to navigate up, left, down, and right respectively if running main.ipynb
 ### Files
-- `main.ipynb` is primarily for human teleoperation and fun
+- `reference/main.ipynb` is primarily for human teleoperation and fun
-- `sdcDQL.ipynb` is to run the Deep-Q RL model
+- `reference/sdcDQL.ipynb` is to run the Deep-Q RL model
     - The code should be well documented
 - Trained models are saved in to the `models` folder
 - `config.py` holds many of the parameters